 Before ascending to heaven, Jesus commissioned his disciples to “go and make disciples of all nations” (Matt.
 28:18-20).
 As communicated in the article God’s Mission for the Church — The Great Commission, there’s much more to this directive than evangelizing the world around us.
 If we look at the outline from the above mentioned post, we can come up with a number of questions we might want to include in assessments.

-Assessment Question to Ask Based on the Great Commission
+Assessment Questions to Ask Based on the Great Commission

 The Great Commission encompasses more than missions or evangelism as seen in a breakdown of Matthew 28:18-20.
 How are we doing in all aspects of the mission God’s given us?